What is the first step to apply for this program?

 Do I need an account to submit an LOI?

-Yes, LOIs are submitted through the online eGrant system which requires setting up an account.
-Access more information about eGrant here.
+Yes, LOIs are submitted through our online grants management system which requires setting up an account.

 Can I apply for this grant if I’ve received other South Arts or National Endowment for the Arts grants this year?